underlay/js-dweb-loader/README.md

 ## Support

-This loader supports JSON-encoded contexts and documents on IPFS under the `dweb:/ipfs/` and `ipfs://` URI schemes (the loader will atempt to parse those files into JSON and will throw an error if that fails), as well as the `dag-cbor`, `dag-json`, `dab-pb`, and `raw` IPLD formats.
+This loader supports JSON-encoded contexts and documents on IPFS under the `dweb:/ipfs/` and `ipfs://` URI schemes (the loader will atempt to parse those files as JSON and will throw an error if that fails), as well as the `dag-cbor` and `dag-json` IPLD formats, which deserialize directly to JSON.

-`dag-cbor` and `dag-json` both deserialize directly to JSON objects, which are used directly.
-This loader will attempt to parse `dab-pb` and `raw` blocks as JSON and will throw an error if unsuccessful.